King Archaeological Site: Site description

 The entrance to these structures had low embanked walls, possibly designed to keep water, dirt and debris from washing into the dugout floors during rainy periods.
 The elevated corn cribs stood 2 m or so above ground level and would have been used to store food stuffs; they also created shaded areas for activities during the hot summer months.
 These two types of structures may represent summer and winter habitations, a situation known from ethnographic sources from the Southeast.

 Often two or three winter houses and their accompanying summer open-air structures were arranged around a central courtyard area, indicating a larger household unit and possibly depicting an extended family situation.
 This arrangement was similar to the larger pattern of plaza and village layout.

 Located inside the northeast quadrant of the plaza area (separated from the village area) were two special-use structures, probably used as public buildings.
 The first, labeled structure #17 by archaeologists, was square structure which measured 15 m on its sides and had benches inside.
 The remains of ten adult males were found buried beneath the floor of this structure.
 It was a probably a meeting or council house.
 The second, labeled structure #16, is smaller.
 Archaeologists have so far been unable to determine its exact function.
-Archaeologists estimate that between 277 to 517 people lived in the village.
+Archaeologists estimate that between 277 and 517 people lived in the village.